 Recruiting is a powerful form of competition, and increasingly a source of competitive advantage.
 The creation of economic value is more dependent on people than ever before, such that businesses succeed or fail based on getting the right people into the organization and into the right roles.

 Managers are challenged to conceive of a recruiting process without resumes, job descriptions and interviews, yet this is a scenario tested by the nonprofit Humaneering Technology Initiative, developers of the new applied science of humaneering.
 And the science won, decisively.

 All three of these tools are so ineffective and, worse yet, misleading, that recruiters and hiring managers are better off without them.
 Resumes, job descriptions and interviews are designed for promotion and persuasion, and routinely convey misinformation about both the candidate and the job.
 Worse, these tools omit the information vital for recruiting people for today’s work.

-A Case for Humaneering
+A Case for Humaneering (PDF)

 Engineering’s methods of standardization, mechanization and automation can improve “production work” (making things) and “logistics work” (moving things), which is typically segmented, repetitive and controllable, to achieve greater levels of work precision, consistency and efficiency.

 For “knowledge work” (creating knowledge) and “service work” (applying knowledge), the goal of performance improvement is to get workers to use their discretion to provide customers with the greatest satisfaction possible.
 The desired maximum economic value is achieved when workers do their natural best with every opportunity, using whatever knowledge and expertise they have or can access.